CWC Textron Castings

 By 1947, CWC was one of the largest foundry companies in the United States, owning or managing over a dozen foundries in the Midwestern U.S. On April 19, 1956, CWC was acquired by Textron Inc. In 2003, CWC became part of the Kautex family, after Textron sold the remaining assets of its automotive group.

-The facility produces camshafts for Toyota (all North America production), General Motors, Fiat-Chrysler and Ford Motor Company.
-Although most customers are U.S. and Canada based, CWC supplies camshafts to customer facilities in Mexico, South Korea, and China.
+The facility produces camshafts for Toyota (all North America production), General Motors, Stellantis and Ford Motor Company, as well as aftermarket customers.
+Although most customers are U.S. and Canada based, CWC also supplies camshafts to customer facilities in Mexico and has the capability to ship to Asia and overseas countries.

 View CWC History